It is never too late to find an affordable way to spend abroad, here are your options based on when you plan to travel.

 |Debit card/credit card||No*||Possibly||Yes|

-If you have to wait for any of the above to be delivered, any postal delays could slow things down even more, so pick a back-up option if you are short on time.
+If you need to wait for any of the above to be delivered, postal delays could slow things down, so pick a backup option in case your card doesn’t arrive on time.

 You can buy foreign currency in lots of ways, and its wide availability makes it the fastest way to get your hands on travel money for your trip.
 You can: